 Forest of Saint-Germain-en-Laye © French Moments

 In 1889 the City of Paris bought 4.3 km2 to the North of the forest to build a large sewage system.
-Today the site is the largest sewage plant in the Paris region.

-Since the 19th century the forest of Saint-Germain-en-Laye has lost 8 km2 of its surface area to motorways, roads, railway lines, sewage plants, military bases and other built up areas.
+Since the 19th century, the forest of Saint-Germain-en-Laye has lost 8 km2 of its surface area to motorways, roads, railway lines, sewage plants, military bases and other built-up areas.

 The railway station of Saint-Germain-en-Laye in the 19th c.